Nicky Gile Shows Off Killer Figure In Pink Bikini

 The popular influencer wore her long hair pulled back in a ponytail with tendrils framing her face.

 Nicky faced the camera in the first picture.
 The image was cropped at the middle of her thighs, giving her viewers a nice look at her trim physique.
 She posed with one leg slightly forward while she held her hands in front of her belly.
 Her shapely shoulders and toned upper arms were on display.
-She smiled at the lens as her smooth, tan skin looked flawless in the light.
+She smiled at the lens, while her smooth, tanned skin looked flawless in the light.

 In the second snap, Nicky flaunted her booty.
-The photo was taken from a side view, and she stood with her back arched, accentuating her curvy derrière.
-She looked over shoulder and smile for the camera.
+The photo was taken from the side, and she stood with her back arched, accentuating her curvy derrière.
+She looked over her shoulder and smiled for the camera.

-Nicky faced the lens in the third snapshot.
-When one hand on the wall near her head, she smiled while showing off her chest and flat abs.
-With her hips cocked to one side, she showed off her hips and hourglass figure.
+Nicky faced the lens again in the third snapshot.
+When one hand on the wall, she smiled while flaunting her chest and flat abs.
+With her hip cocked to one side, she showed off her hourglass figure.

 In the caption, Nicky wrote that she was home for the holidays.